astronoceur/astronoceur/README.md

 * 🔬 Researcher in **Computing Education and Educational Technologies**
 * 🎮 Interested in **serious games, gamification, and game-based learning**
 * 🌱 Currently expanding my knowledge in **automation, data, software engineering, and emerging technologies**
-* 🎯 Long-term goal: pursue a **Master's and PhD** while building a career in technology and research

----

-## 🔬 Research & Computing Education

-My academic interests are strongly connected to **Computing Education**, especially the use of technology to make learning more interactive and effective.

-I have worked on projects involving:

-* 🎮 **Serious Games for Education**
-* 🧩 **Gamification and Game-Based Learning**
-* 💻 **Programming Education**
-* 🗄️ **Database / SQL Education**
-* 🧠 **Discrete Mathematics and Computational Thinking**
-* 📊 **Educational Data and Institutional Indicators**

-I have also participated in research and academic publications presented at conferences in the area of Computing Education.

----

 ## 🧠 Tech Stack